-- 5.53 Mixed communities will be prompted by encouraging development of housing to meet a range of housing needs including a mix of prices, sizes, types and tenures.
-The tilted balance will apply to the interpretation of this policy - 5.54 Although the application is submitted in outline at this stage, the indicative proposals demonstrate how a mix of dwellings could be provided within the site.
+- 5.35 Mixed communities will be prompted by encouraging development of housing to meet a range of housing needs including a mix of prices, sizes, types and tenures.
+The tilted balance will apply to the interpretation of this policy - 5.36 Although the application is submitted in outline at this stage, the indicative proposals demonstrate how a mix of dwellings could be provided within the site.
 The scope of the application is sufficiently broad to enable the mix of accommodation to be tailored to the housing need within the area when a reserved matters application is submitted.

-Policy CS 46: Quantity of Open Space
+Policy CS46: Quantity of Open Space

-- 5.55 CS46 states that, 'As opportunities arise, new open space will be created: - a. where a quantitative shortage of open space per head of population is identified in the local area; - b. where it is required for extending the City's Green Network. - 5.56 The application scheme includes the provision of over 3 hectares of new public open space including informal open space within the south western part of the site and formal provision within the proposed housing area.
-This directly supports the objectives of CS46 and will benefit local residents as well as those residing in the proposed dwellings.
+- 5.37 CS46 states that, 'As opportunities arise, new open space will be created: - a. where a quantitative shortage of open space per head of population is identified in the local area; - b. where it is required for extending the City's Green Network. - 5.38 The application scheme includes the provision of over 3 hectares of open space including publically accessible informal and formal open space within the proposed housing area, which will be linked via footpaths to the wider open space provision within the adjacent at Fox Glen Wood.
+A wildlife habitat is also proposed in the southern part of the application site, which will maintain openness in this area and provide biodiversity enhancement. - 5.39 This approach directly supports the objectives of CS46 and will benefit local residents as well as those residing in the proposed dwellings.